carlo-monti/EarCoach/README.md

 Inside the parameter class you can handle the values anyway you like it.
 I found it useful to use a LinkedHashMap to convert the String to the value needed (i.e. String "ONE" to Int value) and a Pair to store the current value (i.e. as a pair of String and Int value).

-A parameter value can be saved to permanent storage (with SharedPreferences).
+A parameter value is saved to permanent storage (with SharedPreferences).
 This is automatically done within the Exercise abstract class.
 To retrieve the stored value, the parameter class must have a constructor that takes a reference to the Exercise owner and call the method *owner.getStoredValueForParameter(this)* passing itself as argument.

 A parameter Class must be added to the exercise class with the method addParameter().